3D Shape Knowledge Graph for Cross-domain 3D Shape Retrieval: Related Work

+The advancement of 3D data processing technology has led to the application of 3D shape retrieval across various domains.
+To convolve a 3D shape akin to any other tensor \cite{Wu20153D,qi2017pointnet++}, several studies have concentrated on voxelized shapes.
+These techniques encounter resolution constraints due to data sparseness and the computational expense associated with 3D convolution.

+For the purpose of 3D object identification and retrieval, Garro et al. \cite{DBLP:journals/pami/GarroG16} introduced tree-based shape representations grounded in specific graph kernels and the scale space of the autodiffusion function (ADF), enabling the incorporation of texture and other structural information.
+Xie et al. \cite{DBLP:journals/pami/XieDZWF17}, by estimating multiscale shape distributions and applying Fisher discriminant criteria to neurons, proposed a discriminative deep autoencoder for learning deformation-invariant shape information.
+PointNet \cite{qi2017pointnet} pioneered a technique for direct processing of point clouds using deep neural networks, albeit disregarding local features.
+These methodologies exhibit commendable performance on certain publicly available 3D shape datasets.
+Nevertheless, these approaches primarily rely on mathematical models to derive effective structural representations, neglecting geometric information of practical significance.

+In the context of addressing classification and retrieval challenges, Wang et al. \cite{wang2019dynamic} introduced the EdgeConv module, suitable for point cloud tasks integrated with CNNs.
+Concurrently, other strategies tackle 3D representation using multiview data.
+The lighting field descriptor (LFD) \cite{LFD} serves as an initial viewpoint-based 3D representation, comparing the corresponding 2D properties of two view sets to ascertain the similarity between 3D objects.
+Similarly, GIFT \cite{GIFT} calculates the Hausdorff distance between their corresponding view sets.
+Traditional methods of 3D shape representation can be regarded as variants of LFD and GIFT.
+Su et al. \cite{su2015multi} recently introduced a multi-view convolutional neural network (MVCNN), which generates numerous 2D projection features through CNN-based learning in a trainable end-to-end manner.
+Sfikas \cite{panoramann} proposed a technique for capturing panorama view features, aiming to ensure 3D shape continuity and minimize data preprocessing by creating an augmented image representation.

-In recent years, graph structures have been applied to handle the representation of 3D models.
-A graph neural network is utilized to handle feature learning.
-Wang et al.\cite{wang2018LocalSpecGCN} proposed the local spectral graph convolution to jointly consider the information of the points and their neighboring points.
-Te et al.\cite{Te2018RGCNN} used spectral graph theory to develop a regularized graph convolutional neural network, which maps the point cloud into the graph structure and defines the calculation on this structure by utilizing Chebyshev polynomial approximation.
+In recent years, graph structures have gained prominence in handling the representation of 3D models.
+Utilizing a graph neural network, Wang et al. \cite{wang2018LocalSpecGCN} introduced local spectral graph convolution to jointly consider point information and information from neighboring points.
+Te et al. \cite{Te2018RGCNN} employed spectral graph theory to develop a regularized graph convolutional neural network.
+This network maps the point cloud onto a graph structure and performs calculations on this structure using Chebyshev polynomial approximation.